 Today, he is the president of Hayes Dent Public Strategies, a public affairs and public relations firm he founded in 2004.
 His reputation is backed by political and governmental successes earned on regional, statewide, and national platforms.
 His access to key decisions-makers and voices of influence at all levels of public and private services eclipses the reach of virtually all colleagues in his field.
 The strategic advice and counsel he offers is considered second to none.

 Dent is from Yazoo City, where he lives with his wife, Carolyn Hutcheson Dent.
 They have three children: Hayes III, Margaret, and Kinkead.
-They are members of the First Presbyterian Church in Yazoo City where serves as Chairman of the Board of Deacons.
+They are members of the First Presbyterian Church in Yazoo City where serves on the Board of Deacons.